ivanliu3/exercises/GeneticDiversity/Exercise in estimating nucleotide diversity.md

 </p>
 </details>

-Now we are finally ready to start estiamting genetic diversity as expected heterozygosity.
+Now we are finally ready to start estimating genetic diversity as expected heterozygosity.
 We will do it for each of the populations we have just split in separate files.
 We start by estimating allele frequencies for each variant with plink:

 ```bash
 for f in YRI CEU ellioti schweinfurthii troglodytes verus